SECPS/TraVarT-DOPLERPlugin/README.md

 This is a non-complete list of all these constructs.\
 From UVL to Dopler
 - Constraints over feature attributes with standard arithmetic operations (e.g.: +, -, *, /, =, !=, >, <)
-- Type Numeric-Constraints (e.g.: sum or avg)
+- Type Numeric-Constraints (e.g., sum or avg)
-- Numeric operations  (e.g.: floor and ceil)
+- Numeric operations  (e.g., floor and ceil)
-- Type String-Constraints (e.g.: len or comparisons of string features)
+- Type String-Constraints (e.g., len or comparisons of string features)

 From Dopler to UVL
 - Complex visibility constraints
 - Some action types (e.g.: StringEnforce or NumberEnforce)
-- Some condtion types (e.g.: DoubleLiteralExpression or  IsTaken)
+- Some condition types (e.g.: DoubleLiteralExpression or  IsTaken)

 ### Transformation from UVL feature model to Dopler decision model
 The transformation from UVL to Dopler is a three-step process: